eiriklv/react-packery-mixin/README.md

 ===================

 #### Introduction:
-A mixin for React.js to use Metafizzy Packery
+A mixin for React.js to use Metafizzy Packery (Also available as a [component](https://github.com/eiriklv/react-packery-component) - you should use that instead!)

 #### Which version should I use?
 React Packery Mixin 0.2.x is compatible with React 0.14 and above only.
 For older versions of React, use a 0.1.x version of React Packery Mixin.